 After that, AJ drove us deeper in to the mountains, and we climbed even higher to Erziping 二子坪.
 These were some hella steep and narrow roads, and a lot of it was done in pitch darkness with nothing but our high beam on and it got pretty cold at some point so I was glad for the gloves that AJ had.
 Our final viewpoint was on the top of Mount Datun 大屯山 over 1,000m high and we were lucky to get a pretty clear night view of the city below.

-A little history of Wanhua 萬華
+A little historical tour of Wanhua 萬華

 On the way back, AJ was going to introduce me to a bubble tea that he loved but unfortunately, the stall was closed.
 Still, he took me around the historical Wanhua 萬華 area, pointing out some local sights to me and explaining a bit of history about familiar spots like Bopiliao and Qingshui Temple.
 He also pointed out a porridge joint that I wish I had time to check out, but guess I have to save something for future trips back…